What are Heartworms?

 At the Ark Veterinary Hospital, we can put together a plan to suit you and your pet’s needs from a range of products.

-Milpro is a quarterly tablet used to protect your furry friend against intestinal worms, but can prevent heartworm when taken monthly.
+Milpro is a quarterly tablet used to protect your furry friend against intestinal worms but can prevent heartworm when taken monthly.

-If you want to know more about heartworm prevention call with our friendly team at 02 9416 1300 or book an appointment online.
+If you want to know more about heartworm prevention call our friendly team at 02 9416 1300 or book an appointment online.

 Much like humans, our pets can often fall into the trap of becoming a little larger around the middle than is desirable.
 Although